 CARE analyzes the characteristics of actual pool in comparison to originator's portfolio wide characteristics for that asset class.
-Such comparison will help in determining the quality of the actual pool vis-a-vis the originator's portfolio.
-The comparison is with respect to various characteristics like asset type, asset classification, borrower profile, geographical distribution,
+The comparison typically is with respect to various characteristics like asset type, asset classification, borrower profile, geographical distribution, obligor distribution, LTV, IIR, original tenure, etc. The proportion of the pool in each characteristic type is benchmarked against the delinquency levels observed for that characteristic in the originator's portfolio.
+An example for one such characteristic (Geography) follows: